openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 ## Semantic Extensions

 Semantic extensions are used to further customize how to interact with a device.
 This functionality is only supported by the [generic attributes](#generic-attributes).
 The Alexa API currently provides `Close`, `Open`, `Lower` and `Raise` interactions, removing the need for the Alexa routine workaround to control certain devices such as blinds or doors.
-Additionally, the skills now includes `Pause`, `Resume`, `Stop`, `TurnOff` and `TurnOn` custom interactions.
-Each semantic is composed of action and state mappings.
-The actions are used for interacting with the device and the states for displaying its current semantic state in the Alexa app (Not available as of yet).
+Additionally, the skill includes `Pause`, `Resume`, `Stop`, `TurnOff` and `TurnOn` custom interactions.
+A semantic is composed of an action mapping and, in some cases, a state mapping.
+The actions are used for interacting with the device and the states for displaying its current semantic state in the Alexa app (Depending on [device types](#device-types)).
 The supported action and state names are listed in the [semantic catalog](#semantic-catalog).

-It is important to note that only one semantic type is allowed per endpoint.
+It is important to note that only one given semantic is allowed per endpoint.
 Additionally, adjust action mappings (e.g `Raise=(+10)`) are only supported by Alexa API action semantics.

 Here is how some the [device attributes](#device-attributes) using semantic extensions are translating to: